 If you love to “do it yourself”, then you’re in luck!
-Installing and dismantling your own temporary fence is a great way to avoid labour costs.
-Labour to install and remove temporary fence can make up a big chunk of your bill, so installing your own fence is a sure-fire way to save on your fence rental.
+Installing and dismantling the temporary fence yourself is a great way to avoid labour costs.
+Labour related to fence installation and removal can make up a big chunk of your bill, so installing your own temporary fencing is a sure-fire way to save on your fence rental.

 If you’ve decided to install your own fence, check out our YouTube channel for helpful how-to videos like this one:

-If you’ve decided to install the fence yourself, you can achieve additional cost savings by picking the fence up instead of having it delivered.
+The most affordable fence rental is the one that doesn’t require the supplier to dispatch a crew at all.
+If you’ve decided to handle the fence installation yourself, you can achieve additional cost savings by picking up the fence panels instead of having them delivered.
 This allows you to avoid delivery charges, and is an especially good way to save on your fence rental bill if you only need a small quantity of fence.
-That’s because many temporary fence suppliers impose minimum delivery fees on smaller order.
+That’s because many temporary fence suppliers impose minimum delivery fees on smaller orders.

 Take a look around your site and assess whether there are any permanent structures you can use to your advantage.
 Is there an existing permanent fence or wall?
-If so, can it serve as part of your perimeter?
+If so, can it incorporate into your temporary fence system to serve as part of your perimeter?

 Even if you aren’t lucky enough to have a permanent barrier on site, you can reduce your rental fence requirements in other ways.
 For instance, you could use an existing lamp post or even a tree to reinforce your temporary fence line.
 At Modu-Loc, our best practice is to use extra fence panels to brace the fence line every 50′ or so.
 That’s because long, straight lines of fence tend to be unstable and prone to blowing over in high winds.
 Tying the fence panels to an existing permanent structure eliminates the need for v-bracing, reducing the amount of fence you’ll need to rent.

-Okay, it might seem sneaky to talk about buying in a post about saving on your rental bill – but hear us out.
-If you rent fence frequently – especially in small quantities – you might consider investing in your own fencing.
+Okay, it might seem sneaky to talk about buying fence in a post about saving on your rental bill – but hear us out.
+If you rent fence frequently – especially in small quantities – you might consider investing in your own temporary fencing solution.
 Small orders are typically subject to minimum charges on the delivery and even the rental, so if you regularly rent fence then the costs can add up quickly.

-Of course, there are other factors to consider when deciding whether to buy or rent.
+Of course, there are other factors to consider when deciding whether to buy or rent temporary fences.
 For instance, do you have the space to store your fence when it’s not being used on site?
-If you’re not sure whether buying fence is right for you, check out this helpful blog post.
+If you’re not sure whether buying fence is right for you, check out “Should You Rent or Buy Your Fence?”.

-If you read our primer on how much it costs to rent fence , you’ll know that just about every temporary fence supplier will charge for product that goes missing or is damaged while on site.
-These charges will vary by supplier, and may not be clearly indicated up front – so it’s always a good idea to ask what the rate is for missing and damaged fence.
+If you read our primer on how much it costs to rent fence , you’ll know that just about every temporary fence rental company will charge for product that goes missing or is damaged while on site.
+These charges will vary by supplier, and may not be clearly indicated up front – so it’s always a good idea to ask what the rate is for missing and damaged fence panels.

-While you’re having the conversation, try asking for a reduced rate on missing and damaged product?
+While you’re having the conversation, try asking for a reduced rate on missing and damaged product.
 You would likely attempt to negotiate your rental rate, so why not do the same for other charges?
-Delivery and set-up fees are usually less flexible, since they have to cover the supplier’s costs to send a crew to site.
+Delivery and set-up fees are usually less flexible.
+That’s because they have to cover the supplier’s costs to send a crew to site.
 But since missing or damaged product isn’t exactly inevitable, your supplier may be more open to negotiation on related charges.

 Just make sure to lock those rates in during the quoting phase.
-Your supplier is a lot more likely to be flexible during negotiations than when they’re collecting damaged product from your site.
+Your supplier is a lot more likely to be flexible during negotiations than when they’re collecting damaged rental fence from your site.
 Counter to the popular saying, in this case it’s easier to ask for permission than forgiveness!